 - 84. The Modified Order Land includes open space within the meaning of section 19(4) of the Acquisition of Land Act 1981 ("1981 Act").
-The areas of open space over which powers of compulsory acquisition are sought are identified on the Revised Open Space Plan and comprise acquisition of part of the Gardens under section 19(1)(a) of the 1981 Act.
-The Modified Order Land also includes open space comprising part of the Gardens under section 19(1)(aa) of the 1981 Act, also identified on the Revised Open Space Plan.
-The Council also seeks rights over open space under paragraph 6(1)(a) of Schedule 3 to the 1981 Act.
+The areas of open space over which powers of compulsory acquisition are sought are identified on the Revised Open Space Plan327 and comprise acquisition of part of the Gardens under section 19(1)(a) of the 1981 Act.
+The Modified Order Land also includes open space comprising part of the Gardens under section 19(1)(aa) of the 1981 Act, also identified on the Revised Open Space Plan.328 The Council also seeks rights over open space under paragraph 6(1)(a) of Schedule 3 to the 1981 Act.
 Such rights will not result in the open space being any less advantageous to the public on the basis that they are rights to oversail cranes only. - 85.
 As explained in opening, the Council has continued to interrogate the need to include all plots within the Order.
-This process has resulted in a number of plots being proposed to be removed from the Order, as shown on the Revised Open Space Plan.
-As a result of the modifications, the amount of Lost Open Space would reduce from 1,388sqm to 1,336sqm; the amount of retained open space to be acquired reduces from 2,010 sqm to 1,428sqm; and the amount of Exchange Land reduces from 1,919sqm to 1,815sqm.
+This process has resulted in a number of plots being proposed to be removed from the Order, as shown on the Revised Open Space Plan.329 As a result of the modifications, the amount of Lost Open Space would reduce from 1,388sqm to 1,336sqm; the amount of retained open space to be acquired reduces from 2,010 sqm to 1,428sqm; and the amount of Exchange Land reduces from 1,919sqm to 1,815sqm.330 In all other respects the Council's case in support of the grant of the section 19 certificate remains as originally set out in the submission made on 4 November 2021.331 As explained above, the Proposed Modifications and Revised Open Space Plan were issued to all interested parties on 10 March 2023, the responses are before the Inquiry and no prejudice arises or has been asserted by any person by reason of the modifications. - 86.
+Four representations have been made in respect of the Certificate application under section 19: Mr. Hamilton-Miller, Mrs. Hamilton-Miller, Mr. McInerney and the TRT.
+In the case of the first three, they have been responded to by the Council in writing (as identified in INQ39) and have not been expanded upon in evidence to the Inquiry.
+The focus of these submissions is therefore on the evidence brought forward by the TRT at the Inquiry. - 87.
+None of these representations relate to the certificate under Schedule 3.